 ABSTRACT

 Brinjal (Solanum melongena L.) is an essential vegetable crop that is consumed globally, particularly in areas that are prone to drought.
 Due to its remarkable range of sizes and shapes, this vegetable is highly valued for both its nutritional content and aesthetic appeal.
 Because of its high protein content, potent antioxidants, and vital minerals, brinjal is a valuable supplement to a balanced diet.
-Brinjal is widely grown in Bihar, but little is known about the genetic diversity among its genotypes, despite its importance in agriculture and the economy.
-In order to develop improved varieties with improved traits like increased yield, disease resistance, and environmental adaptability, breeding programs must have a thorough understanding of genetic variation.
+Brinjal is widely grown in Bihar, India but little is known about the genetic diversity among its genotypes, despite its importance in agriculture and the economy.
+In order to develop improved varieties with improved traits such as increased yield, disease resistance, and environmental adaptability, breeding programs must have a thorough understanding of genetic variation present within the species and its wild relatives.
 The genetic diversity of 19 brinjal genotypes—16 inbred lines and three wild varieties—was assessed in this study using 21 SSR markers.
 EM107, EM114, EM133, EM140, EM145, EMB01I13, EMB01D10, and EMK03O04 were the eight polymorphic markers used in the genetic analysis.
 The genotypes were grouped into two major clusters using UPGMA clustering, and these clusters were further subdivided into four sub-clusters according to their genetic similarity.
 The degree to which the various genotypes are related to one another was revealed by this classification.
 The markers EMK03O04 (0.3957) and EMB01D10 (0.4139) had the highest Polymorphic Information Content (PIC) values, suggesting that they are very useful and informative in differentiating between the genetic variants found in the brinjal genotypes.
 To further enhance our understanding of genetic diversity, future research is encouraged to encompass a wider variety of genotypes and markers, paving the way for more comprehensive insights into this important vegetable crop.
-This would serve to further deepen knowledge of genetic diversity in this significant vegetable crop, ultimately leading to improved cultivation practices and crop varieties.
+This would serve to further deepen the knowledge of genetic diversity in this significant vegetable crop, ultimately leading to improved varieties.

-Keywords: Molecular diversity, Brinjal, inbred, wild relatives, SSR markers, genetic clustering, UPGMA, PIC value.
+Keywords: Brinjal, Solanum melongena L., Molecular diversity, inbred, wild relatives, SSR markers,

 INTRODUCTION

 Brinjal (Solanum melongena L., 2n=2x=24), commonly known as eggplant in the United States, is a prominent member of the Solanaceae family.
-It is widely recognized in India as the regional name of Bangna, Bhagwata, Badanik, and Vangi, reflecting its deep cultural and agricultural importance.
+It is widely recognized in India by the regional names of Bangna, Bhagwata, Badanik, and Vangi, reflecting its deep cultural and agricultural importance.
 India is the main source and diversity center of the brinjal and its historical records indicate that it has been cultivated for over 4,000 years [1].
 The crop has been widely grown in Asia and Europe [2], with world production of about 54.08 billion tonnes, with Asia contributing 93 per cent of the production.
 China dominates global production with 45% of GDP, followed by India with 24% [3].
-The main producers of brinjal in India are West Bengal, Maharashtra and Bihar [4].
+The main producers of brinjal in India are West Bengal, Maharashtra and Bihar states[4].

 Nutritionally, brinjal is a valuable source of carbohydrates, fats, proteins, food fibers, essential minerals, vitamins and antioxidants.
-Medications are used in traditional treatments such as diabetes, leprosy, gonorrhea, cholera, cancer, bronchitis, pneumonia, pneumonia, asthma and bleeding [5].
-In addition, brinjal has important pharmacological properties, including low cholesterol, spasmogenic, central nervous system inhibitor, blocking calcium channels, and hypotensive properties [6].
+Medications are used in traditional treatments such as diabetes, leprosy, gonorrhea, cholera, cancer, bronchitis, pneumonia, , asthma and bleeding [5].
+In addition, brinjal has important pharmacological properties, including lowering of cholesterol, spasmogenic, central nervous system inhibitor, blocking calcium channels, and hypotensive properties [6].
 In addition to its nutritional and medical value, brinjal has significant potential as a raw material for the pickle and dehydration industries.
-This multifunctional crop is still a key element of food security, traditional medicine and agricultural industry, and its diverse role in sustainable agriculture and public health reflects this.
+This multifunctional crop is thus a key element of food security, traditional medicine and agricultural industry, and its diverse role in sustainable agriculture and public health reflects this.